charltonaustin/blog-entries/editing/bugs-in-software.md

 If it is a misunderstanding, things become more interesting.
 Most of software is built as a giant game of telephone.
 (Usually) there is an end user who talks to customer service.
-Customer service relays the informtion to a product person.
+Customer service relays the information to a product person.
 The product person talks with some kind of engineer.
 Now there might be some extra people, or occasionally the names change.
 For instance; someone from business development might be talking to an end user.